20 Hours in Montréal: A Luxury Layover Guide

-We had just about 20 hours in Montréal before heading to Québec City, after arriving at 1:00 AM and waking up to a citywide public transportation strike.
-As a result, we had no métro, no buses, and limited time to explore.
+We landed in Montréal in early October 2025 with just about 20 hours before heading to Québec City.
+We arrived at 1:00 AM and woke up to a citywide transit strike, so we had no métro, no buses, and limited time to explore.

 Instead of trying to cram in everything, we focused on what was realistic: enjoying our Amex Platinum hotel perks at Hôtel Vogue, walking through the Underground City at Eaton Centre, and soaking in history at the Old Port and Pointe-à-Callière Observatory.